code-after/code-after.github.io/code_after_V0.9/04-section-I-law.md

-## I. Law As The Language Of Power
+## Section I. Law As The Language Of Power
 ### The First Function: Naming What Exists
 Governance is, at its core, the power to classify — to render a fluid and indeterminate reality into the fixed categories of a legal order.
 Before a State can regulate, tax, or prohibit, it must first name what exists.
 Legal classification performs this foundational act: it stabilises meaning, assigns identities, and transforms unstructured activity into objects the State can recognise and act upon.